 (January 29, 1919 – September 1, 1998)

-Francisco Coching, acknowledged as the “Dean of Filipino Illustrators” and son of noted Tagalog novelist and comics illustrator Gregorio Coching, was a master storyteller – in images and in print.
+Acknowledged as the “Dean of Filipino Illustrators” and son of noted Tagalog novelist and comics illustrator Gregorio Coching, Francisco Coching was a master storyteller ― in images and in print.
 His illustrations and novels were products of that happy combination of fertile imagination, a love of storytelling, and fine draftsmanship.
 He synthesized images and stories informing Philippine folk and popular imagination of culture.
 His career spanned four decades.

 Starting his career in 1934, he was a central force in the formation of the popular art form of comics.
-He was a part of the golden age of the Filipino comics in the 50’s and 60’s.
-Until his early retirement in 1973, Coching mesmerized the comics-reading public as well as his fellow artists, cartoonists and writers.
+He was a part of the golden age of Filipino comics in the ’50s and ’60s.
+Until his early retirement in 1973, Coching mesmerized the comics-reading public as well as his fellow artists, cartoonists, and writers.

 The source of his imagery can be traced to the Philippine culture from the 19th century to the 1960s.
 His works reflected the dynamics brought about by the racial and class conflict in Philippine colonial society in the 19th century, a theme that continued to be dealt with for a long time in Philippine cinema.
 He valorized the indigenous, untrammeled Filipino in Lapu-Lapu and Sagisag ng Lahing Pilipino, and created the types that affirm the native sense of self in his Malay heroes of stunning physique.
 His women are beautiful and gentle, but at the same time can be warrior-like, as in Marabini (Marahas na Binibini) or the strong seductive, modern women of his comics in the 50s and 60s.